AbsaOSS/spark-partition-sizing/README.md

 The goal of the `DataFramePartitioner` class is to offer new partitioning possibilities and other helping functions.

-### repartitionsByRecordCount

-List of partitions each with their record count.

 ### repartitionByPlanSize

 Repartitions the `DataFrame` so the partition size is between the provided _min_ and _max_ parameters, judged by the execution